brainhack-school2020/EliseD_BLUP_Brain-Learning-Unicorn-Project/README.md

 - Jupyter notebook detailing the data (selection, distribution,...), the implementation of machine learning algorithms, and the results
 - All related scipts
 - Slides (using Rise) presenting the project

+### Week 3 deliverable: data visualization

+link to the assignment:

 ## References